Do You Still Need Your AB Trust?

 Several big developments in the law have made AB trusts—the most common kind of tax-avoidance trust—much less desirable or needed.

-If you created an AB trust a few years back, when the estate tax exemption was much lower and many more people paid the tax, you may think that there's no harm in keeping the trust.
+If you created an AB trust a few years back, when the estate tax exemption was much lower and many more people paid the tax, you might think that there's no harm in keeping the trust.
 After all, it will ensure that your assets avoid probate, and if there's no estate tax to pay, so much the better, right?
 But the truth is that an AB trust has some significant costs—and if you don't need to avoid taxes, they probably aren't worth it.

 A refresher, if it's been a while since you've thought about how these trusts work: When one spouse dies, the trust is split into two trusts, Trust A and Trust B. One is irrevocable; the surviving spouse can't change its terms.